crossplane/crossplane/docs/reference/xpkg.md

   released.
 - `meta.crossplane.io/description`: A one sentence description of the package.
 - `meta.crossplane.io/readme`: A longer description, documentation, etc.
-- `friendly-name.meta.crossplane.io`: A 'human-friendly' name for this package.
-- `friendly-group-name.meta.crossplane.io/<group>`: A "human-friendly" name for
-  an API group defined by this package.
-- `friendly-kind-name.meta.crossplane.io/<kind>.<group>`: A "human-friendly"
-  name for a an API kind defined by this package.
-Note that the kind is singular, not plural (i.e. instance not instances).

 Third party consumers may define additional arbitrary annotations with any key and value on any object in a package.
 All annotations on "meta" types (i.e.